a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 ```

 ## Port Forwarding
-At this point, you have a functional web server, but it only works inside of the VM.
-If you open virtualbox and log into Windows, you can point your browser at `http://localhost` and get a page load.
+At this point, you have a functional web server.
+If you log into the windows desktop via Virtualbox, you can point your browser at `http://localhost` and get a page load.
 Unfortunately, you can't load the page from your normal browser outside of the VM.
 Let's fix that by adding one more line to the configuration file.

 Once again, open `Vagrantfile` in your text editor.
 Add the following line above the provisoner line we added earlier: